-We talked to Colby Harvey of Rizse about how they are reimagining inspections for the aviation industry and here is what he said about it.
+Colby Harvey of Rizse tells us how they are reimagining inspections for the aviation industry.

 First of all, how are you and your family doing in these COVID-19 times?